 The use of translating devices and/or direct translation from a native speaker or tutor is strictly forbidden.

-Students must do their own work.
-There is a significant difference between getting help and having something or someone else do the work for them.
+You must do your own work.
+Remember: There is a significant difference between getting help and having something or someone else do your work for you.
 There are consequences both academic and non-academic for students who do not adhere to this policy.
 All District and school academic integrity policies apply to this course.
-Violations will be tracked and added during their time at NNHS.
+Violations will be tracked and added during your time at NNHS.